-- There are toilets at both Eerikkilä Sports Institute and Lounais-Hämeen Pirtti Estate.
+- There are toilets at Lounais-Hämeen Pirtti Estate.

 - There is a dry toilet near the lean-to shelter in Folk Park of Saari.
-There is a toilet as well as a toilet for the disabled in the kiosk building (on the shore of Lake Kuivajärvi near road 2823), which are open during summertime.
+There is a toilet as well as an accessible toilet in the kiosk building (on the shore of Lake Kuivajärvi near road 2823), which are open during summertime.

 Camping and Lean-to Shelters